FloydFernandes/data-science-portfolio/README.md

 K Nearest Neighbour (KNN) algorithm is a supervised algorithm that can help solving both classification and regression problems.
 KNN needs us to specify the value of k which tells it how many neighbours of a data point to consider as nearest neighbours and include them in a group.
 The value of k can be optimized by trying different values.
 KNN calculates the distances between the data points using different distance metrics like *"manhattan","euclidean","minkowski"* etc. <a href="https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.DistanceMetric.html" target="_blank">(find more info on distances here)</a>.

   * [Classifying glass type using KNN](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/K%20Nearest%20neighbour/KNN_Glass.ipynb): This model uses KNN algorithm to differentiate the type of glasses using the values of it's elements.
 Grid search was used to find the best value of k.
+Also, I used the *Euclidean distance* as the measure for distance.

     * *Metrics used for checking accuracy: Accuracy using confusion matrix*
-    * *Parameter tuning technique: GridSearchCV (sklearn.model_selection)
+    * *Parameter tuning technique: GridSearchCV (sklearn.model_selection)*
     * *Tools used: pandas, numpy, sklearn, matplotlib, seaborn*

   * [Classifying animal type in a zoo using KNN](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/K%20Nearest%20neighbour/KNN_Zoo.ipynb): Using information about animals like, whether it has hairs, feathers, teeth, tail and other features like whether it gives eggs, milk or how many legs it has and some more information, our KNN model tries to classify or group the similar animals together.
-GridSearchCV helped us find the optimum value for k which in this case was 5.
+GridSearchCV helped us find the optimum value for k which in this case was 5. *Euclidean distance* was used as the parameter for distance.

     * *Metrics used for checking accuracy: Accuracy using confusion matrix*
     * *Parameter tuning technique: GridSearchCV (sklearn.model_selection)